 When they're not fighting over mating partners, male warthogs tend to stick to themselves.
 Females, however, may live with their young and other females in groups of up to 40.
 Opportunistic creatures, warthogs like to rest in holes abandoned by other animals.
 Since they don't have fur or extra fat for warmth and protection against the elements, they use these holes to shield themselves from extreme temperatures.
 The holes also make good hideouts: When the warthogs need to escape a threat, they back into the hole and guard the entrance with their threatening tusks.

-For more on warthogs and other animals with interesting appendages, nose through the links on the next page.
+For more on warthogs and other animals with interesting appendages, nose through the links below.